software-assignments-fall2021/project-setup-medha-g/CONTRIBUTING.md

 Git Workflow:

+	Mergre branches in github, not on your own

 	When working on shared files, create a seperate branch, and when working on stand-alone files edit directly (README)